Singular stochastic control problems motivated by the optimal sustainable exploitation of an ecosystem: Introduction

+In the last of these definitions, $\zeta^\cc$ is the continuous part of the c\`{a}dl\`{a}g increasing process $\zeta$ and $\Delta \zeta_t = \zeta_t - \zeta_{t-}$, with the convention that $\zeta _{0-} = 0$.
+The objective of the resulting singular stochastic control problems is to maximise each of the objective criteria (\ref{JEd}), (\ref{JE}) and (\ref{JP}) over all admissible controlled processes $\zeta$.

 The control problems defined by (\ref{SDE})--(\ref{JP}) have been motivated by the sustainable exploitation of an ecosystem, such as a forest or a natural fishery.
 In such a context, $X$ models the population level process of a harvested species, while $\zeta_t$ is the total amount of the species that has been harvested by time $t$.
-The constant $K > 0$ in (\ref{JE}) and (\ref{JP}) models the profit made from each unit of the harvested species.
+The function $k > 0$ in (\ref{JEd})--(\ref{JP}) models the profit made from each unit of the harvested species.
 On the other hand, the function $h$ models the utility arising from having a population level $X_t$ of the harvested species at time $t$, which could reflect the role that the species plays in the stability of the overall ecosystem.
 Alternatively, the function $h$ can be used to model running costs.

-Motivated by applications to the optimal harvesting of stochastically fluctuating populations, similar singular stochastic control problems with $h=0$ and with a discounted rather than an ergodic performance criterion have been studied by Alvarez~\cite{ALV00, ALV01}, Alvarez and Shepp~\cite{AS}, and Lungu and {\O}ksendal~\cite{LO97}.
-Extensions of these earlier works have been studied by Framstad~\cite{FRA}, who considers a state process $X$ with jumps, Song, Stockbridge and Zhu~\cite{SSZ}, who consider a state process $X$ with regime switching, Morimoto~\cite{M}, who considers the finite time horizon case, as well as Alvarez, Lungu and {\O}ksendal~\cite{ALO}, Lungu and {\O}ksendal~\cite{LO01}, and Hening, Tran, Phan and Yin~\cite{HTPY}, who consider multidimensional state processes $X$ that allow for the modelling of both seeding and harvesting.
-Several other closely related contributions can be found in the literature of these papers as well as in the recent paper by Ferrari~\cite{FER}, who also considers other applications, such as the optimal dividend distribution policy that a firm should adopt or the optimal scheduling in queues with heavy traffic.
+Motivated by applications to the optimal harvesting of stochastically fluctuating populations, similar singular stochastic control problems with $h=0$, constant $k$ and with a discounted performance criterion with constant $r$ have been studied by Alvarez~\cite{ALV00, ALV01}, Alvarez and Shepp~\cite{AS}, and Lungu and {\O}ksendal~\cite{LO97}.
+Extensions of these earlier works have been studied by Framstad~\cite{FRA}, who considers a state process $X$ with jumps, Song, Stockbridge and Zhu~\cite{SSZ}, who consider a state process $X$ with regime switching, Morimoto~\cite{M13}, who considers the finite time horizon case, Alvarez, Lungu and {\O}ksendal~\cite{ALO} and Lungu and {\O}ksendal~\cite{LO01}, who consider multidimensional state processes $X$, Hening, Tran, Phan and Yin~\cite{HTPY}, who consider multidimensional state processes $X$ as well as allow for the modelling of both seeding and harvesting, and Ga\"{i}gi, Ly\,Vath and Scotti~\cite{GLVS22}, who consider constraints of no-take areas.
+On the other hand, control problems with an expected ergodic performance criterion, similar to the one that we study here with $h = 0$ and constant $k$, have been solved by Hening, Nguyen, Ungureanu and Wong~\cite{HNUW}, Alvarez and Hening~\cite{AH22}, as well as Cohen, Hening and Sun~\cite{CHS22}, who consider a performance criterion with model ambiguity.
+Several other closely related contributions can be found in the literature of all these papers.